Who can do a higher apprenticeship?

 Starting a higher apprenticeship after completing school allows the apprentice or trainee to develop industry-specific skills, gain a formal qualification that can be used as a pathway into university if the student desires, while earning a wage.

 Higher apprenticeships are also a popular method for people to upskill within their existing industry, particularly into supervisory or management roles.
-This may be with an existing employer who wishes to upskills their staff, or with a new employer looking to take on staff with experience and train them into a new role.
+This may be with an existing employer who wishes to upskill their staff, or with a new employer looking to take on staff with experience and train them into a new role.